kammitama5/kammitama5.github.io/_posts/2021-10-24-Sunday-October-24th.md

 - I also got to hang out with two PhD Maths students from our school (Anton and Rick); we found this tiny Pizzeria place near the conf location that had the BEST food.
 I was SO happy, especially considering just last week, I had unfortunately bought some soup from a location in my state and it was so bland that I dumped it into a cooking pan, added seasoning, and then retried consuming it.
+- It was a fun group!
+In one of the contributed talks, the author said that "we realize we aren't any closer to solving the problem, but instead, we have now made a big old mess of the problem.
+So what do we do?
+We give it a name!" and with that, the entire room erupted in laughter.
+It was a good, fun time!

 ## One of the coolest surprises
 - One of the coolest surprises was seeing a professor from years ago, who is at Cornell, who apparently remembered me!
 It reminded me that I've